Gabriele Reinsch

-Gabriele Reinsch (born 23 September 1963 in Cottbus) is a German track and field athlete who represented East Germany in the 1988 Olympic Games in discus throw.
+Gabriele Reinsch (born 23 September 1963) is a German track and field athlete who represented East Germany in the 1988 Olympic Games in discus throw.
+She is the world record holder, set on 9 July 1988 at the East Germany–Italy tournament in Neubrandenburg.
+Her throw of 76.80 m was 2.24 m further than the previous record.

-On 9 July 1988 at the East Germany–Italy tournament in Neubrandenburg, she set a new world record with a throw of 76.80 m, 2.24 m further than the previous record, set by the Czechoslovakian Zdenka Šilhavá.
-Reinsch's record still stands (the East German Martina Hellmann had in fact thrown 76.92 m and 78.14 m, both on 6 September 1988, but these came in an unofficial event and could not be counted as the world record).

 Reinsch began competing at the age of 14 and tried at first the high jump and shot put, even placing second in the shot put at the 1981 junior European championships.
-In 1982 she switched to the discus.
+In 1982, she switched to the discus.